-Even though the profile is named web shortcut, it is also possible to create shortcuts with URIs that are not HTTP or HTTPS.
-What happens when the shortcut is clicked always depends on the target device, whether it has an application installed that knows how to handle that URI.
+Even though the profile is named web shortcut, it is also possible to create shortcuts with URLs that are not HTTP or HTTPS.
+What happens when the shortcut is clicked always depends on the target device, whether it has an application installed that knows how to handle that URL.
 You could use protocols such as ftp:// etc. If no protocol is defined in the address, it is assumed that it is a HTTP-shortcut.

-How to deploy a web shortcut configuration to a device
+How to deploy a web shortcut configuration to a device?

-First you need to create a new configuration profile and define the shortcut settings.
+First, you need to create a new configuration profile and define the shortcut settings.
 Start by navigating to Mobile management > Configuration profiles and creating a web shortcut configuration for Android.
 See Creating a configuration profile for more details.

 Shortcuts have two mandatory settings.
 A title, and a URL.
 The icon is optional.
 If a custom icon is not uploaded, a default icon provided by Miradore is used.